 - Credit or Debit Card (Visa or MasterCard only)

 - Money order (made payable to Jefferson County Treasurer C/O pretrial services)

 Payments may be made in person at the Jefferson County Pretrial Services office or mailed to:

 100 Jefferson County Parkway, Suite 1500

 Golden, CO 80419-1050

 Remember!
-These specific rules are for JEFFERSON COUNTY contact the county you have pretrial services in to get specific rules for those counties.
+These specific rules are for JEFFERSON COUNTY, CO court so contact the county you have pretrial services in to get specific rules for those counties.